U.S. charges Nikola founder Trevor Milton with lying to investors - Up News Info

 ACCOUNTABILITY

-Nikola initially denied Hindenberg’s accusations, but in February said a review by an outside law firm uncovered statements by Milton and the company that were partially or completely wrong.
+Nikola initially denied Hindenburg’s accusations, but in February said a review by an outside law firm uncovered statements by Milton and the company that were partially or completely wrong.

 Advertisement